Prag8855/aab/content/guides/fiktionsbescheinigung.md

 - **With your [residence permit](/glossary/Aufenthaltstitel) application**
     If you send your residence permit application [by email](/guides/berlin-auslanderbehorde-appointment#by-email), ask for a *Fiktionsbescheinigung* in your application email.
 - **By email**
-    [Email the *Ausländerbehörde*](/guides/berlin-auslanderbehorde-appointment#how-to-contact-the-auslanderbehorde).
+    [Email the *Ausländerbehörde*](/guides/berlin-auslanderbehorde-appointment#contact-the-auslanderbehorde).
 In your email, explain your travel plans, and why you need a *Fiktionsbescheinigung*.[^5] Explain why this trip is important.
 Attach proof of your travel plans, like plane tickets or an invitation.

 If they refuse to give you a *Fiktionsbescheinigung*, you must insist.
-It's your right and they have no reason to refuse.[^6]
+It's your right.
+They have no reason to refuse.[^6]

 There is a fee of around 20€.
 Sometimes, you get the *Fiktionsbescheinigung* by post.
 Sometimes you must pick it up at the *Ausländerbehörde*.[^1] This can take a few weeks.